-In addition, there are special resources available to international students at Syracuse University.
+At Syracuse University, we welcome international students and strive to provide them with essential services and academic support to help them succeed.
 Our Center for International Services provides answers to questions about immigration regulations, passports, visas, insurance, employment, and travel.
 If you have personal, social, academic, health, housing, or financial problems, their staff also offers advice and counseling.

-If you have any questions or concerns, please feel free to visit the Center for International Services on campus, or reach out to them at 315.443.2457 or lescis@syr.edu.
-There is an advisor on call Monday through Friday, 11a.m.—3p.m.
-If you have questions that are specific to the College of Engineering and Computer Science, never hesitate to reach out to us through our contact page.
+Feel free to visit the Center for International Services on campus, or reach out to them at 315.443.2457 or lescis@syr.edu for questions or concerns.
+Advisors are available Monday through Friday, 11 a.m. – 3 p.m.
+For questions specific to our college, reach out to us through our contact page.

 Undergraduates

-Prospective international students who are applying to undergraduate programs in the College of Engineering and Computer Science should have a strong record of success in math (specifically pre-calculus and/or calculus) as well as science (specifically chemistry or physics).
-Please see the Office of Admissions’ website for complete details on the application process for prospective international undergraduate students.
+International students applying to undergraduate programs in the College of Engineering and Computer Science should have a strong record of success in math (specifically pre-calculus and/or calculus) as well as science (specifically chemistry or physics).
+Visit the Office of Admissions’ website for complete details on the application process for prospective international undergraduate students.

 There are a number of additional resources for international students.